kbase/kbase-ui/README.md

 ## Installation

 As a SPA, Kbase UI is "just" a collection of web browser assets.
 All you need to run it is a modern web browser and a web server.

-Please read the installation guide for full instructions.
+At present there is no installable distribution of KBase UI.
+The essential process is to download the project, ensure you have the (widely available and free) prerequsite development tools, build the project (just a few seconds), and then use the built-in preview server to pull up the app.

-Please see the Installation Guide for all of the details.
+Please see the [Installation Guide](docs/installation.md) for details.

 However, in the context of a short readme, I hope you can forgive us for jumping to the happy ending version: